Recruitment – Privacy notice

 This privacy notice should be read in conjunction with the General Privacy Notice.

 Who are we?

-The data we may collect about you
+The personal data we collect about you could include:

 - Name, Address and any other contact details such as email address and telephone numbers